cOpEtriNe/LuckyBlocksGUI/README.md

  Yes, This script is For badhook https://github.com/cOpEtriNe/BadHook

  Although badhook is still in development you can still use these scripts that are going to be in badhook.

+ ## Changelog

+ Script is V1.2, New Things:

+ * Added a watermark thing
+ * Added a TextLabel to show what version you are running

+That is the small update for today, gonna sleep.